-The newly created Art History Special Exhibition Travel Fund is designed to award up to $10,000 to qualifying undergraduate and graduate art history classes to cover students’ and instructors’ costs (travel, accommodations, and admission fees) associated with attending museum special exhibitions throughout the United States and worldwide.
+The newly created Art History Fund for Travel to Special Exhibitions is designed to award qualifying undergraduate and graduate art history classes funds to cover students’ and instructors’ costs (travel, accommodations, and admission fees) associated with attending museum special exhibitions throughout the United States and worldwide.
 The purpose of the grant is to enhance students’ first-hand knowledge of original works of art.

 - These awards support student and instructor travel costs incurred while visiting museum special exhibitions in the United States and worldwide.

-- Graduate and undergraduate art history classes are eligible to apply for funds to attend temporary museum exhibitions (not exhibitions on permanent display) in the United States and other countries.
+- Graduate and undergraduate art history classes are eligible to apply for funds to attend temporary museum exhibitions in the United States and other countries.
+Travel to see permanent collections is not eligible, nor would be performances and related ephemeral events.
 Exhibitions on any artist, period, or area of art history are eligible for funding.

 - Awards may only be used for admission fees, travel and lodging expenses for the instructor and class members.
 Every attempt to attain group rates must be made.

 - A course description and syllabus that identifies and explains the exhibition as part of the pedagogical aim of the course – Be sure to detail how the visit is integrated into the course (up to 500 words)

 - An explanation of the instructor’s expertise in the subject matter of the exhibition (up to 250 words)